 In February this year, 165 students took part in Summer Studio A. It’s a new six-week intensive engineering subject that sees students tackle a range of real-life design problems – from a global aerospace challenge, to a possible Vivid light installation for the Tower and 3D print technology for assistive living.
 What’s even more unique is that four of the 13 challenges, or ‘studios’ as they’re known, are led by experienced student facilitators.
 We take a look at the new offering from three perspectives: the coordinators, student facilitator and student.

-Professor Roger Hadgraft and Justine Lawson – the coordinators
+1. The coordinators - Professor Roger Hadgraft and Justine Lawson

 Summer Studio A was not the faculty’s first stab at studio learning.
 It was, however, a way to bring studio learning – group-based projects free of lectures – to a broader cohort.
 We were part of a team of more than 20 who established the studios, a task that took about eight months from initial concept development.